 Do some research beforehand and plan which exhibitors, vendors, seminars, and other attractions you’re interested in visiting.
 If you’d like to see certain brands of RVs, plan a day to browse them.
 If you have a list of what you want to do, it’ll help you to make your way through the week without feeling completely overwhelmed.

-Don’t plan too much on any one day!
-You can pick up a program for the entire show at the entrance, but we highly recommend visiting the Quartzsite RV Show website before your visit to devise a plan in advance.
+Bonus Tip: Don’t plan too much on any one day!
+You can pick up a program for the entire show at the entrance, but we highly recommend visiting the Quartzsite RV Show website before your visit to plan your activities in advance.

 To get an idea of the show’s setup, have a look at Kenny King’s brief video compilation of the 2019 show: